Starting a Food and Beverages Business in Singapore

 Singapore has long been touted as a global city with a vibrant Food and Beverage (F&B) industry.
-Arguably, it is celebrated as the culinary capital of Asia with cuisines from all parts of the world including Mediterranean, Italian, Thai, Indian, Malaysian, Moroccan, Mexican and African, all finding their space here.
+Arguably, it is celebrated as the culinary capital of Asia with cuisines from all parts of the world including the Mediterranean, Italian, Thai, Indian, Malaysian, Moroccan, Mexican and African, all finding their space here.
 The sector has crossed over $ 8.3 billion in annual receipts with over 6,500 establishments and touching one percent contribution in the country’s GDP.

 With eating out being a national pass-time, more and more Singaporeans putting in longer work hours, and ever-growing tourism sector, the F&B sector is set to grow even further.

-If you want to participate in one of the city-state’s most exciting sectors and start a F&B business in Singapore, below is the detailed procedure on the legal requirements including licensing and hiring, registering for imports, as well as some tips on tackling the productivity issues.
+If you want to participate in one of the city-state’s most exciting sectors and start an F&B business in Singapore, below is the detailed procedure on the legal requirements including licensing and hiring, registering for imports, as well as some tips on tackling the productivity issues.

 Do I need licenses and permits to operate a F&B business in Singapore?

 Yes, licenses and permits are required if you: